adzaria/highly-testable-react/README.md

 They are just smaller, easier to read, to test, and became a de-facto standard.

+### Keep a clear separation of concerns

+A React application is layered just like a server is layered.
+The layers are:

+- The presentation layer
+- The business logic layer
+- The data access layer
+- The state management layer

+They should be kept separate.

+### Learn how to test each layer

+Each layer has a different testing strategy.

+- The presentation layer is tested with unit tests and snapshot tests.

+- The business logic layer is tested with unit tests.

+- The data access layer is tested with unit tests and integration tests.

+- The state management layer is tested with unit tests and integration tests.

-### Dependency Injection 💉
+### Use dependency Injection between the layers 💉

 Your code must be testable and tested.
-Achieving this requires a clear understanding of the testing strategies and best practices.
+Achieving this requires a clear understanding of the testing strategies.
-One effective approach involves using dependency injection:
+One of the most classic and effective approach involves dependency injection:

 - Inject dependencies to your business logic layer.
 This makes the business logic more modular, independent, and therefore more testable.
 - Inject your business logic layer to your components.
 This allows components to be tested in isolation from the business logic, and vice versa.